Image Alt

 Informed Consent: Frequently Asked Questions

-Assent is frequently referred to in the documentation, particularly in the North American and international biomedical guidelines (such as those reviewed by Avard et al., 2012).
-Some researchers advocate the use of assent, the affirmative agreement of a child, rather than consent, in certain situations.
-However, these do not have to be mutually exclusive and both assent and consent can be used within the same study.
+Assent is used in some ethics documentation, particularly in North American and international biomedical guidelines (such as those reviewed by Avard et al., 2012).
+Some researchers advocate the use of assent, the affirmative agreement of a child, rather than consent, to make a distinction between parental / carer informed consent and as a useful concept for younger children.

-It is important that children have a source of information for future reference about what they are consenting to.
-Information should include the research topic, the purpose of the research, what participation involves, any potential risks or benefits that the researcher is aware of, the ongoing option to withdraw, and practical matters, such as where the research will take place and how long it will take.
-In addition, children should be informed as to what the researcher intends to do with anything they produce in the process of doing research, including, for example, drawings, artwork and photographs.
+It is also important that children have a source of information for future reference about what they are consenting to (or that be revisited with non-verbal/ not-yet-verbal children).
+Information should include the research topic, the purpose of the research, what participation involves, any potential risks or benefits that the researcher is aware of (appropriate to the age and competencies of the child), the ongoing option to withdraw, and practical matters, such as where the research will take place and how long it will take.
+In addition, children should be informed as to what the researcher intends to do with what they learn through the research and anything children produce in the process of doing research, such as drawings, artwork and photographs.
 If the intention is that such products will be taken away by the researcher then this should be made explicit to the children, and issues of ownership and acknowledgement discussed and clarified in order for consent to be given.

-When using visual methods with children, such as data collection involving children taking photographs, there is another level of informed consent required, as other people (including children) may appear in the pictures taken by the participants (Phelan & Kinsella, 2013).
-The ethical consideration of gaining informed consent in relation to the child appearing in the visual images can be challenging, particularly as it is likely to be the child research participant taking the photo and who is then in the position of asking the child and/ or parents for consent, with the researcher unlikely to be present.
+When using visual methods with children, such as children taking photographs, other people (including other children) may appear in the pictures.
+The ethical consideration of gaining informed consent in relation to the child appearing in the visual images can be challenging, particularly as it is often the child research participant taking the photo and who is then in the position of asking the child and/ or parents for consent, with the researcher unlikely to be present.
 This adds a further layer to the already complex task of ensuring that children and parents are fully informed and understand both the present context of the research and the future use which may be made of the photograph, for example in publications, reports and presentations.
-In a study by Phelan and Kinsella (2013) the following questions were used to design the assent process for children: “Why are you being asked to be in a picture?
+In a study by Phelan and Kinsella (2013) the following questions were used to design a process for children: “Why are you being asked to be in a picture?
 What will happen to you?
 What will happen to the pictures?” (p.
 83).

 It is also important that salary and reward structures for research field staff do not unintentionally provide a perverse incentive to encourage consent from participants.
 For example, payment per interview for field staff, rather than salary, may provide an incentive for staff to persuade potential participants to take part in the research (WHO, 2011).

 Behavioural and verbal signs of dissent need to be sensitively observed and attended to by researchers.
 Very young children, such as babies and pre-verbal infants (Dalli & Stephenson, 2010), or those with physical disabilities, may not be able to move themselves out of situations in which they are uncomfortable.
 Children who are able to verbalise may not make an explicit spoken request to withdraw from research (Spriggs, 2010).
 As noted by Clark (2005), listening to children is an active process of communication that is not limited to the spoken word.
 Behavioural signs of dissent include: passivity; lack of cooperation; fussiness; silence; crying or puckering; constant looks towards the door; lack of eye contact with the researcher; and signs of boredom such as multiple yawns (Keith-Spiegel, 1983).
-Verbal indicators of dissent made by young children may include: ‘I want to go to the toilet’; ‘I’m tired’; ‘When will I be done?’; and responding repeatedly to direct and age appropriate questions with ‘I don’t know’ (Keith-Spiegel, 1983).
-Even in one-off questionnaire-based studies children may signal dissent by not doing this very comprehensively, by making obviously irrelevant answers, or by not participating again if the study is repeated.
+Verbal indicators of dissent made by young children may include: ‘I want to go to the toilet’; ‘I’m tired’; ‘When will I be done?’; and responding repeatedly to direct and age appropriate questions with ‘I don’t know’ (Keith-Spiegel, 1983; see also the ERIC case study by Katrin Velten & Julia Höke).
+Even in one-off questionnaire-based studies children may signal dissent by not completing the survey very comprehensively, by making obviously irrelevant answers, or by not participating again if the study is repeated.

-Passive consent procedures, in which parents are only required to let researchers know if they do not want their child to participate, allow researchers to bypass the usual parental consent requirement, and children to participate and contribute in research.
+Passive consent procedures, in which parents are only required to let researchers know if they do not want their child to participate, can allow researchers to bypass the usual parental consent requirement, and children to participate and contribute in research.
 However, this is a contentious area, particularly for young children and those with decision-making impairments.
 The ethics of this have mostly been debated in relation to sensitive research topics, when gate-keeping is more likely to occur (Powell et al., 2012).
-Ethics committees tend to favour active consent, or ‘opt in’ consent procedures, which respect people’s privacy and allow for autonomy, but also have the effect of silencing children who are dependent on someone else giving consent for them to participate (Alderson, 1995).
+Ethics committees tend to favour active consent, or ‘opt in’ consent procedures, even though they may have the effect of silencing children who are dependent on someone else giving consent for them to participate (Alderson, 1995).

 *In some countries/states statutes allow minors to become legally emancipated and treated as an adult for legal purposes, for example, through marriage or based on